Sports Watch & Bike Computer Update, Garmin Rumours and more

 - ✔️ Wahoo KICKR Run super-smart treadmill Q3.2024 (USA) – Q1.2025 (globally)

 Wahoo’s most likely way forward is with a small and medium-sized version of the new ACE, built on an entirely new hardware base.
-ACE received far worse press than it deserved and gave the impression the product was further away from being a ‘proper’ product than the reality deserved.
-It probably won’t preclude or delay Wahoo’s plans for smaller models.
-Whether they are planned for 2025 or 2026, I don’t know.
+ACE received far worse press than it deserved, giving the impression that the product was further away from being a ‘proper’ product than it was.

 Most likely, in 2025, we will see new Wahoo TRACKR HRMs.
-The initial TRACKR was the base model, so expect one or two more heavily featured ones in H1.2025.
+The initial TRACKR was the base model, so expect one or two more heavily featured ones in H2.2025.

-We must also be hopeful for new pedal power tech building on LOOK or SHIMANO compatibility.
-That is pure speculation.
+We must also be hopeful for new pedal power technology that builds on LOOK or SHIMANO compatibility.

-CLIMB seems like a decent product with no obvious way to boost its features, unlike HEADWIND, which could benefit from more smarts such as working as a pair and auto-adjusting strength based on POWER.
+CLIMB seems like a decent product with no obvious way to enhance its features beyond steerability, unlike HEADWIND, which could benefit from additional smarts, such as working in pairs and auto-adjusting strength based on POWER.

 The company is also rolling its smart treadmill out beyond the USA this year.
 That’s probably a sizeable manufacturing and distribution task for them.